All Gallatin graduate students* are required to take the following core courses:

 For more details, please see the additional information about Master’s Thesis I on the Gallatin course website.

 Offered in the fall, spring, and summer semesters.
+This course is graded Pass/Fail.

 This course is generally taken in the final semester of study.
 The faculty adviser supervises Master's Thesis II.
 The Gallatin MA program submits grades for students in Master's Thesis II.